 - Analyze and review the recently completed survey responses

 - Review initial Sibson recommendations in terms of developing short, intermediate and long term compensation strategies and goals

-Julio Ramon, Mgr of Academic Budgets & Fac Records, Academic Financial Services email@example.com x3316
+Julio Ramon, Director of Academic Resources & Budget, Academic Financial Services email@example.com x3316

 Dr. Jennifer Martin, Sr. Associate Provost, Sr. Associate Provost Office, firstname.lastname@example.org x3406

-Dr. Mark Hamner, Assistant Provost, Institutional Research & Data Mgt, email@example.com x3013
+Dr. Mark Hamner, Associate Provost, Institutional Research & Improvement, email@example.com x3013

-Lewis Benavides, Associate VP of Human Resources, Office of Human Resources email@example.com x3857
+Lewis Benavides, Senior Associate VP of Human Resources, Office of Human Resources email@example.com x3857

-Amy Hall, Director of Human Resources Professional Services, Office of Human Resources firstname.lastname@example.org x3544
+Amy Hall, Executive Director of Human Resources, Office of Human Resources firstname.lastname@example.org x3544

 Keep posted as the Faculty/Staff Compensation Review progresses...